 2. Good and consistent inspection scoring

 Inspections when in home care are a guarantee; local councils and governing bodies will conduct inspections to make sure that visits are happening correctly, on time, and in a friendly and efficient manner.
-Organisations such as the CQC in England rate and publically display the rating of each and every home care provider in England, and only have 4 different grades – Outstanding, Good, Requires improvement or Inadequate.
+Organisations such as the CQC in England rate and publicly display the rating of each and every home care provider in England, and only have 4 different grades – Outstanding, Good, Requires improvement or Inadequate.
 Outstanding is the most difficult to achieve with only a small number of the 9800 registered companies in England.
 Each are rated on 5 questions:

 - Are services safe?